Caddickbrown/Excel-Macros/Excel/Formulas.md

 =TEXTJOIN(", ",TRUE,IF(Sheet2!A:A=G2,IF(MATCH(Sheet2!H:H,Sheet2!H:H, 0)=MATCH(ROW(Sheet2!H:H),ROW(Sheet2!H:H)),Sheet2!H:H,""),""))
 ## Variables/Considerations:
 - This is an INCREDIBLY resource intensive formula as it checks every line multiple times.

+# Variable Column SUMIFS
+Code: 015
+## Explanation:
+Used to look through a data dump file to find the right column and add up values.
+## Example (Input = Output):
+Data Dump into Released Orders
+## Formula:
+=SUMIFS(INDEX('Data Dump'!$A:$CA,0,MATCH("Lot Size",'Data Dump'!$A$1:$CA$1,0)),INDEX('Data Dump'!$A:$CA,0,MATCH("Part No",'Data Dump'!$A$1:$CA$1,0)),$A2)
+## Variables/Considerations:
+- 'Data Dump' - the "Data Dump" tab within Excel.
+The Column range may need extending depending on how large the data dump file is
+- $A2 - Refers to the "Lookup Value"
+- This Needs to MATCH on the headers of the Data Dump File - Only Row 1
+- "Lot Size" and "Part Number" are the columns that are looked up and referred to.